-The policy ensures that each trainee can return to training for sufficient time to ensure the required competences have not been lost during their absence.
-If the absence is less than 12 months, you may not need to complete extra training if your ARCP Panel are satisfied that your competences have not been degraded.
+The policy ensures that every trainee can return to training for sufficient time to ensure the required competences for licensing have not been lost during their absence.
+If the absence is less than 12 months, you may not need to complete extra training if your ARCP Panel is satisfied that your competences have been maintained.

-If you would like to confirm your end of training date, please contact your deanery or LETB in the first instance who will be able to review your training programme.
-We can also review your training programme if your deanery or LETB are unsure if it will meet CCT requirements.
+If you would like to confirm your end of training date, please contact your HEE local office or Deanery in the first instance who will be able to review your training.
+We can also review your training if your HEE local office or deanery are unsure if it will meet the requirements for CCT.

 After you are awarded your CCT by the GMC, you will gain automatic membership to the RCGP (MRCGP).
 You will usually receive your membership certificate approximately two months after you receive your CCT; once the GMC notify our Membership team that you are on the GP register.

 For more information, please see our Membership page.